 Thereafter the number of voices of the Q will be shown in the upper line of the display.
 In the basic version the Q offers 16 voices.
 With the optional available expansion board you can get up to 32 voices.
+The Q+ offers up to 100 voices.

 Please take into consideration that we're releasing new Operating Systems for our Synthesizers at regular intervals.
 These new Operating Systems might contain new and desired features.
-Please read the chapter "Updating the System Software" on this.
+To read about this please see the chapter "Updating the System Software" on page 154.